gkim0101/gkim0101.github.io/content/02_areas/bodyAndMind.md

 Long-term impact on action

 - Read books that can help you improve your life, body and mind, relationships, and work

+## NOT_TODO

+Save energy and time(life)

+- Limit distraction : Video(Short forms), Infinite scrolling, Social media, Comics, and Games
+- Don't be extreme (There is always the way out)